How to display 'Previous article' and 'Next article' links on the article detail page?

 </div>

-In this example, we added different CSS classes for the thumbnails of "previous" and "next" articlesnav-thumb-leftandnav-thumb-right),so that you can customize the layout and styling with your own CSS, for example, placing the thumbnail of 'Previous' on the left and the thumbnail of 'Next' on the right.
-Remember to define these styles in your theme's CSS file to make them effective..article-navigation-section,.prev-nav,.next-nav,.nav-thumb-left,.nav-thumb-right,.nav-text,.no-nav-itemStyles of similar items.
+In this example, we added different CSS classes to the thumbnails of the previous and next posts (nav-thumb-leftandnav-thumb-right), so that you can apply different layouts and styles with custom CSS, such as placing the thumbnail of 'Previous Post' on the left and the thumbnail of 'Next Post' on the right.
+Remember to define these styles in your theme CSS file to make them effective.article-navigation-section,.prev-nav,.next-nav,.nav-thumb-left,.nav-thumb-right,.nav-text,.no-nav-itemStyle of the same type.

 Integrate the code into the article detail template

-You just need to copy and paste the above code snippet into your article detail page template file (for example, located in/template/{您的模板目录}/article/detail.htmlor/template/{您的模板目录}/{您的自定义模型}/detail.htmlThe location where you want to display the navigation links.
+You just need to copy and paste the above code snippet into your article detail page template file (for example, located in/template/{您的模板目录}/article/detail.htmlor/template/{您的模板目录}/{您的自定义模型}/detail.html) Where you want to display the navigation link.
 Usually, these links are placed at the end of the article content or in a dedicated sidebar area.

-PassprevArchiveandnextArchiveThese two concise and powerful tags make the website navigation more intelligent and user-friendly.This not only greatly enhances the reading experience of users, but also makes your website content more discoverable and consumable.
+ByprevArchiveandnextArchiveThese two concise and powerful tags make the website navigation more intelligent and user-friendly with Anqie CMS.This greatly enhances the user's reading experience, and also allows your website content to be discovered and consumed better.